liu-jc18/StructRegistration/README.md

 ### PCL
 Download and install instructions can be found at: https://github.com/PointCloudLibrary/pcl.
 We use the version of 1.7

+### YAML-cpp
+Download and install instructions can be found at: https://github.com/jbeder/yaml-cpp.git

 ## 3. Building StructRegistration library and examples
 Clone the repository: